VTCC mental health inpatient program for children

 - Family participation throughout treatment

-- Child life to help children adjust to the hospital and understand treatment
+- Child life support to help children adjust to the hospital and understand treatment

 Visitation and spending the night